Narelle Autio

 Narelle Autio (born 1969) is an Australian photographer.
-Autio is a member of the In-Public street photography collective and is a founding member of the Oculi photographic agency.
+She is a member of the In-Public street photography collective and is a founding member of the Oculi photographic agency.
 She is married to the photographer Trent Parke, with whom she often collaborates.

-Autio began exhibiting in 2000, collaborating with her husband Parke on The Seventh Wave.
-This was followed in 2002 by the series Not of this Earth.
-Her solo show in 2004, Watercolours, continued her exploration of Australians at leisure.
-She followed this in 2010 with the show The Summer of Us, a document of what is left behind on the beach, naturally and by humankind.

-She has won two Walkley Awards for journalism, and two first prize World Press Photo awards and the Oskar Barnack Award for photography.
+She has won two Walkley Awards for photojournalism, two first prize World Press Photo awards, and the Oskar Barnack Award.

+Early life and education

+Narelle Autio was born in 1969 in the Adelaide suburb of Henley Beach.

+She completed a visual arts degree at the University of South Australia in 1990.

 Career

-Autio was born and raised in Adelaide, completing her Visual Arts degree at the University of South Australia.
-She began her career as a photojournalist at the Adelaide Advertiser before leaving Australia in 1994.
-She travelled extensively throughout the USA and Europe.
-In England she worked for numerous UK national newspapers as well as Australia's News Limited London bureau.
-Returning home in 1998 she worked as a staff photographer at the Sydney Morning Herald until 2003.
+Autio began her career as a photojournalist at the Adelaide Advertiser in 1991, before leaving Adelaide in 1994.
+She travelled extensively in the UK and USA, and working for several major UK newspapers as well as being a photographer at News Limited's London bureau.

+In 1998 she returned to Australia, residing in Sydney this time.
+She was a senior staff photographer at Sydney Morning Herald until 2003, with her work including the Sydney 2000 Olympics.